Rsantct/pe.audio.sys/pe.audio.sys/README.md

     set_drc | drc   <name>                 selects a DRC FIR set set_xo  | xo    <name>                 selects a XOVER FIR set

+## Monitoring the system

+The provided web page will show the system status as well music player's information.

+An LCD service is provided to plug a LCD display to show the system status as well metadata from players.

+You can also use the above getting info commands, through by any TCP connection.

+## Tools

+Some nice tools are provided under your `~/bin` folder

 # Configuration